 The influx of foreign engineers into Kenya

 While it seems that there are not many opportunities for Engineers in Kenya, several mega projects by Chinese companies continue to run in Kenya.
-In all these, there has been limited attempts to ensure knowledge transfer to local engineers.
+In all these, there have been limited attempts to ensure knowledge transfer to local engineers.
 Instead, Chinese companies have been known to bring most of their staff from China, which works to the disadvantage of local talent.

 Other foreign companies working in Kenya seem to enjoy the cheap labor afforded by Kenyan engineers, but the Chinese seem to do the bulk of engineering work.